VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 #### 1.  prepare your training data.
 There are many publicly available datasets that have been used to train earlier generations of language models, although most of them are not formatted as instructions.

-Therefore, developers have created **prompt template libraries** that can be used to take existing datasets - for example, the large data set of Amazon product reviews - and turn them into instruction prompt datasets for fine-tuning.
+Therefore, developers have created **prompt template libraries** that can be used to take existing datasets - for example, the large dataset of Amazon product reviews - and turn them into instruction prompt datasets for fine-tuning.

-Prompt template libraries include many templates for different tasks and different data sets.
+Prompt template libraries include many templates for different tasks and different datasets.
 Here are three prompts that are designed to work with the Amazon reviews dataset and that can be used to fine tune models for classification, text generation and text summarization tasks.

 ![sample_prompt_instruction_templates](img/sample_prompt_instruction_templates.png)